HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     To facilitate generating count matrices later, point data (shifted start positions or paired fragment midpoints) count bigWig files are generated using [bam2wig](https://metacpan.org/pod/bam2wig.pl) for each sample replicate.
 By
-    default, replicates are depth-normalized and scaled to the target depth, taking into account any special normalization factors, or counts may be left "raw" (no scaling whatsoever).
+    default, replicates are depth-normalized and scaled to the target depth (calculated automatically as the minimum observed depth of all provided Bam files), or counts may be left "raw" (no scaling whatsoever).

 - Generate enrichment files